Seymour Island (Nauyavaat) Migratory Bird Sanctuary

 Map of the area

-Map of Seymour Island Migratory Bird Sanctuary
+Image map of Seymour Island Migratory Bird Sanctuary

-Access to the sanctuary
+Access to the Sanctuary

 If you would like further information on what is permitted in Migratory Bird Sanctuaries, please visit the Management and Activities section of the website.
-For more information on Seymour Island Migratory Bird Sanctuary in particular, please contact our regional office.
+More information on access and permitting for Naujavaat (Seymour Island) MBS can be obtained by contacting the Environment and Climate Change Canada regional office.

 Protected Area designation Migratory Bird Sanctuary